AnirudhGovil/anirudhgovil.github.io/_pages/about.md

   - /about.html
 ---

-I work as a Computer Vision Research Engineer at [DreamVu](https://dreamvu.com/).
-I do R&D on stereoscopic depth detection and semantic segmentation for omnidrectional videos.
+I work as a Computer Vision Research Engineer at [DreamVu](https://dreamvu.com/) building perception systems for robots.
+I do R&D on stereoscopic depth detection & semantic segmentation for omnidirectional video.

-I previously worked as a Computer Vision Engineer at [Game Theory](https://www.gametheory.in/) where I built the core camera calibration, triangulation and detection pipelines for shuttle/ball trajectory tracking for sports.
+I previously worked as a Computer Vision Engineer at [Game Theory](https://www.gametheory.in/) where I built the core camera calibration, triangulation & detection pipelines for shuttle/ball trajectory tracking for sports.

-I have a B.Tech with Honours in Computer Science and Engineering from [IIIT Hyderabad](https://www.iiit.ac.in/).
+I have a B.Tech with Honours in Computer Science & Engineering from [IIIT Hyderabad](https://www.iiit.ac.in/).

-As a researcher, I've worked on Semantic Segmentation, Vision Language Models, Robotic Control and Codemixing in NLP.
+As a researcher at [RRC](https://robotics.iiit.ac.in/) & [PreCog](https://precog.iiit.ac.in/), I've worked on Robotic Perception, Vision Language Models & Codemixing in NLP.
 I've had the pleasure of being advised by [Prof. Madahava Krishna](https://robotics.iiit.ac.in/faculty_mkrishna/), [Prof. Ponnurangam Kumaraguru](https://precog.iiit.ac.in/) and [Prof. Sourav Garg](https://oravus.github.io/).

 I play Table Tennis, follow every other sport and try to make music.
 I enjoy reading about science, tech and politics.